-To transfer to 4-year colleges, UC and CSU require Math 11 to cover a wide spectrum of topics at the introductory level.
-Because of the variety of topics covered, regular attendance is important; to master the material, expect to do 10 hours per week of study outside of class.
+For transfer credit, UC and CSU require Math 11 to cover a wide spectrum of topics at the introductory level.
+Due to the variety of topics, regular attendance is important.
+To master the material, expect to do 10 hours weekly study outside class.
 Please review your schedule to plan time for the work needed to succeed.

-Instructor and Contact Information

-Instructor: Roberta Bloom
+Instructor and Contact Information Instructor: Roberta Bloom